 Rattan garden furniture

 Brighten up your garden or indoor space with our range of rattan garden furniture.
-Whether you’re looking to refresh your conservatory or bring your patio to life, we have rattan tables, chairs and sofas that will suit perfectly.
+Whether you’re looking to refresh your conservatory or bring your patio to life, we have rattan tables, chairs, sofas and footstools that will suit perfectly.
 Our rattan chairs and sofas are available in both organic, natural rattan and harder-wearing synthetic rattan.
 We’ve listened to your questions about rattan and think the answers below will help.

 What is rattan made from?

 Rattan is a thin type of cane that grows around larger trees in the damp jungles of Africa, Malaysia and the Philippines, and it’s been used to make woven furniture for centuries.
 When cut into thin strips, the material can be intertwined into many different patterns, and the stronger inner core can be worked into wicker.

 Rattan is very durable and can be treated with stains or paints (although our range does not require you to do this), meaning it’s available in a wide range of colours to suit your garden, balcony or conservatory.